-The Leadership Team consists of five members: President of the Seminary, Provost and Dean of the Faculty, Executive Vice President, Vice President for Institutional Advancement, and Vice President for Marketing and Community Engagement.
+The Leadership Team consists of: President of the Seminary, Provost and Dean of the Faculty, Executive Vice President, and Vice President for Marketing and Community Engagement.
 The team meets regularly to plan for the seminary's future and to discuss critical issues related to the seminary.